Lightning Assist vs PhraseExpress: Which Text Expander is Better?

 If you're switching from PhraseExpress:

-- Export your snippets: PhraseExpress allows exporting
+- Export your snippets: PhraseExpress lets you export your phrase library

-- Test thoroughly: Verify all triggers work correctly
+- Test thoroughly: Verify all triggers work correctly in the apps you use daily

-- Train your team: Share new workflows
+- Train your team: Share new workflows and the trigger conventions everyone will follow

 Conclusion